jusic/tekija/README.rst

 Few guidelines for development:

 - Please try to keep the translations in sync, whatever you do.
-  If you can't translate, please mark respective passages untranslated in your edited text.
+  If you can't translate your changes properly, please mark respective passages untranslated in your edited text.

 - Please respect copyright and other laws.